NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 .. code-block:: bash

-  nohup minute run no_bigwigs -j 4 > minute_pipeline.out 2> minute_pipeline.err &
+  nohup minute run no_bigwigs --cores 4 > minute_pipeline.out 2> minute_pipeline.err &

-This will take way less time (bigWig generation is the most time consuming step of this workflow) and you can copy the bigWig files to do the second part of the tutorial.
+This will take way less time (bigWig generation is the most time consuming step of this workflow) and you can copy later the pre-calculated bigWig files to do the second part of the tutorial.

 .. note::